Facebook Pixel Gender & Women's Studies Current Semester Offerings | Western Kentucky University

 defining these forms.
 Gender, racial, political and religious orientations shaping dance history are examined.
 Colonnade/Statewide General Education Code K-SC

-ENG 324 Queer Music
+ENG 360 Queer Literature

-FACS 311 Family Relations (Web Course)
+FACS 311 Family Relations F2F and Web Course

 Study of issues affecting individual and family well-being.
 Interpersonal relationships and communication skills necessary to achieve quality of life are